-Some hydrangeas can change their colors as their flowers age.
+Some can change their colors as their flowers age.
 Oakleaf hydrangeas produce creamy-white flowers at the start of the blooming season.
 These flowers then fade to pink as fall approaches and turn brown during the winter.

 8. Hydrangeas Can Attract Pollinators to Your Garden

 Hydrangeas can also be a great way to attract pollinators like bees, butterflies, and hoverflies to your garden.
 Their prominent flower heads contain several small flowers that most pollinators can access easily.
-However, some hydrangea varieties are better for pollinators than others.
+However, some varieties are better for pollinators than others.

-Many of the commonly cultivated hydrangeas tend to have sterile flowers.
+Many of the commonly cultivated varieties tend to have sterile flowers.
 Bigleaf hydrangeas or smooth hydrangeas are the main culprits.
 Sterile flowers don’t produce pollen, meaning a wasted journey and energy for bees and other insects.

-The best varieties of hydrangeas for pollinators are usually climbing hydrangeas or panicled hydrangeas.
+The best varieties for pollinators are usually climbing hydrangeas or panicled hydrangeas.
 Many cultivars from these varieties still produce pollen.
 This provides a vital food source for pollinators while you enjoy the beautiful colors and the buzz of insects.